-Mr. Kirsch has litigated and counseled clients on matters involving the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA or Superfund), Resource Conservation and Recovery Act, Clean Air Act, Clean Water Act, Safe Drinking Water Act, Toxic Substances Control Act, Occupational Safety and Health Act and related state statutes.
+Mr. Kirsch has litigated and counseled clients on matters involving the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA or Superfund), SARA Title III (TRI), Resource Conservation and Recovery Act, Clean Air Act, Clean Water Act, Safe Drinking Water Act, Toxic Substances Control Act, Occupational Safety and Health Act and related state statutes.

 Mr. Kirsch’s litigation victories include three decisions from the D.C.
 Circuit overturning the listings of two sites on the National Priorities List (Tex Tin Corp. v.
 EPA; National Gypsum Co. v.
 EPA).
 The first of these decisions was the first such decision in the history of the Superfund program.
 He has also blocked other NPL listings through comments demonstrating the invalidity of EPA NPL proposals, including a site proposed based on contaminated sediments.